bbcf/bbcflib/doc/tutorial_btrack.rst

     >>> out
     <bbcflib.btrack.bin.WigTrack object at 0x101769e90>

-    # Note: "newfile.wig" is created only at the time you write to it
+   Note: the file "newfile.wig" is created only at the time you begin writing to it.

-    # Note: a `Track` may not be written entirely until you `close` it!
+   Note: a ``Track`` may not be written entirely until you ``close`` it!

 4. Convert a track::